 Sell in a brick-and-mortar location: Depending on what you sell and who you’re selling to, a physical store may help you reach more customers.
 According to our research, 92% of consumers still miss the in-person shopping experience.
 Some retailers are providing a physical location, like a pop-up shop or brick-and-mortar store, for customers to browse and test out their goods, even if customers make the purchase online.

 Sell on an online marketplace: An online marketplace enables you to tap into an existing customer base, however, that access typically cuts into your profit margins.
 It can also be harder to make your brand stand out in a marketplace.
 A few examples of popular online marketplaces are Amazon (including Amazon FBA), Etsy, eBay, and Facebook Marketplace.

 Remember, you don’t have to try just one channel and you can easily pivot if it doesn’t work.
 Depending on your current audience and the customers you’re trying to reach, you may find that selling with an online store, a physical location, and through social media is your best bet.
 Or perhaps selling on social media alone fits your needs.
 These are your options at a glance, but select the collection of channels that work best for the goals of your business.

-Set up your new channel
+Set up your new channel with multichannel selling software

 - Set up an online store